cars10/packtpub-script/Readme.md

 # rvm gemset use <name_of_gemset> && ruby /path/to/folder/packtpub-script/script.rb
 cd /path/to/folder/packtpub-script/ && ruby script.rb
 ```
-Save the script, set permissions to allow execution, `sudo chmod +x script.sh` and setup a cronjob:
+Save the script, set permissions to allow execution with `sudo chmod +x script.sh` and setup a cronjob:
 ```bash
 crontab -e
 ```